Skip to Content

 Optimal booking window for high season dates (November through February): four to six months in advance for River Wing suite categories.
 Shoulder season (March through May) offers improved availability and lower rates before the heat and pre-monsoon humidity peak in late May.

 Bangkok sits outside the Andaman monsoon pattern that affects Phuket and Krabi from May through October.
-The city receives its own wet season, but it does not materially disrupt stay quality at a river property in the way that open-coast exposure does further south.
+The city has its own wet season, but it does not materially disrupt the quality of stays at a river property in the way that open-coast exposure does further south.

-The key reservations at this property should be secured before you arrive: the suite category, Le Normandie, the Kinu by Takagi table, and the Oriental Spa.
+The key reservations at this property should be secured before you arrive: the Le Normandie suite, the Kinu by Takagi table, and the Oriental Spa.
 Once those are confirmed, the rest of the itinerary fits around them.
 Plan your luxury travel with Southeast Asia Simplified.

 How the Mandarin Oriental Bangkok Sits Within the Planning Decision